BDC Hamburger Icon

 Did You Know?Did you know

-Marc Benioff, the co-founder and co-CEO of Salesforce, is a leader in employee well-being.
+Marc Benioff, co-founder and CEO of Salesforce, is a leader in employee well-being.
 Salesforce designs meditation rooms in every corporate office and encourages employees to meditate daily.
-In addition, Salesforce provides free online guided meditations called "B-Well Together" for its employees and the general public.
-These feature top mindfulness experts like Deepak Chopra and Jack Kornfield.
+In addition, Salesforce provides free online guided meditations that feature top mindfulness experts.

+• Include family and friends.
 Consider offering mindfulness seminars on a scheduled weekend where family or friends can participate with employees.
-You can also look into meditation app subscriptions like Headspace or Calm if a weekend retreat isn’t in the budget.
+Alternatively, incorporate subscriptions to wellness apps, like Headspace or Calm, if a weekend retreat isn’t in the company’s budget.

 Did you find this content helpful?